Before you go

 Food-related illness

-While majority of street food stalls are quite hygine, avoid eating in the less clean places to avoid suffering from diarrhea and other food-related illness, unless you get recommendation from your fellow locals.
-They usually know selected restaurants that are suitable to indulge your tastebuds and are customized to your convenience.
-It must be noted that tap water is not potable in Indonesia.
-So, if you want to drink but having shortage of water in your tumbler, buy bottled water at nearby shop for less than $1.
-In addition, avoid drinking with ice cubes in rural areas as the making process is hygiene questionable.
+While the majority of street food stalls are quite hygienic, avoid eating in less clean places to avoid suffering from diarrhea and other food-related illness unless you get a recommendation from your fellow locals.
+They usually know selected restaurants suitable for indulging your tastebuds and customized to your convenience.

 Safety Tips for Traveling in Indonesia